rangareddy/spark-history-server-docker/README.md

 ### Step1: Set the Spark Version

+By default Spark version is `3.5.0`, but you can change it by exporting the below variable with your preferred version.

 ```sh
 export SPARK_VERSION="3.3.2"
 ```

-The default Spark version is 3.3.2, but you can change it by exporting the above variable with your preferred version.

 ### Step2: Build the Docker Image